Gholaman District

 Gholaman District (بخش غلامان) is in Raz and Jargalan County, North Khorasan province, Iran.
 Its capital is the village of Gholaman.

 History

-After the 2011 National Census, Raz and Jargalan District was separated from Bojnord County in the establishment of Raz and Jargalan County, which was divided into three districts of two districts each, with the city of Raz as its capital and only city.
+In 2012, Raz and Jargalan District was separated from Bojnord County in the establishment of Raz and Jargalan County, which was divided into three districts of two districts each, with the city of Raz as its capital and only city at the time.

 Demographics

 Population

-At the time of the 2016 census, the district's population was 11,684 inhabitants in 3,418 households.
+At the time of the 2016 National Census, the district's population was 11,684 inhabitants in 3,418 households.